CarGurus spikes 72% in auto marketplace IPO

 In addition to traditional car dealerships, CarGurus competes with TrueCar, Cars.com and AutoTrader.com.
 TrueCar initially struggled following its 2014 IPO, but turned things around two years ago.

-Founded in 2006, Trevisan said CarGurus was able to shun traditional venture financing because the company was cash flow positive early on.
+Founded in 2006, Trevisan said CarGurus was able to shun traditional venture financing because the company was cash-flow positive early on.
 He said that the business launched with just $4 million in funding from friends and family, but eventually raised money from mutual funds.

 Revenue last year was $198.1 million.
 The company brought in $6.5 million in profit.
 This compares to $98.6 million in revenue and losses of $1.6 million in 2015.